 - Qualitative analysis.

-You can invest in stocks 100% commission-free using Robinhood App.
+You can invest in stocks 100% commission-free using the Robinhood App.
 If you open a new Robinhood stock trading account today you can get a free stock by opening an account with this link.

 A classic fundamental analysis example is when a stock investor examines the balance sheet of a company.
 The components of a company balance sheet will give you a snapshot of the following three items: